 If you have a large room and have many seats throughout your room, such as a dedicated home theater, you can opt to place your subwoofer in the corner of your room or behind your seating.
 These are both great options that can add to the surround sound of the larger room.

 You may also choose to mount your subwoofer if that option is compatible with your soundbar.
 You can also set it high on a shelf to create a more vertical surround sound, without the addition of upward-firing speakers.

-Since your soundbar acts as a subwoofer's receiver, you'll want to connect the subwoofer to the soundbar.
+Since your soundbar acts as a subwoofer’s receiver, you’ll want to connect the subwoofer to the soundbar (more on how to connect other devices to soundbars in our guide).
 There are two options: a manual or wired connection and a wireless connection.
 Both are simple and quick to do, and once connected, your subwoofer will automatically turn on when you power on your soundbar.

 If you have a manual or wired connection, your subwoofer will come with a cord that will connect to the output on your soundbar.
 If you have a wireless subwoofer, you’ll simply want to link your subwoofer and your soundbar through Bluetooth.
 If your subwoofer came packaged with your soundbar, the setup should be easy and instructions are available from the manufacturer.

 If you decide to purchase a subwoofer separately from your soundbar, you’ll want to make sure that it’s compatible with your soundbar.
 In addition, if you purchase a soundbar on its own and are considering adding a subwoofer at a later time, you’ll want to make sure that it is manufactured to connect to a subwoofer through an output.